Lauren Lane

 Q: Can I prepare this gorgonzola cream sauce in advance?

 A: Of course!
 You can make it ahead of time, let it cool, and then stash it in the refrigerator in an airtight container for up to three days.
 Warm it gently on the stove when you're ready to enjoy it.
+Note: if you want some chunks oc cheese in your sauce, save some cheese to add at the very alst minute so it doesn't melt all the way.

 Q: What’s the difference between gorgonzola and blue cheese?